Mississippi seeks abortion ban for race, sex, genetic error

 Anyone who performs an abortion because of race, sex or genetic abnormality could face one year to 10 years in prison.
 The woman having the abortion would not face penalties.

-Democratic Rep. Sonya Williams-Barnes of Gulfport voted against the bill in committee.
+Democratic Rep. Sonya Williams-Barnes of Gulfport voted against the bill.

-“Women should have a right to make a choice for themselves whether they want to have a child or not,” Williams-Barnes said after the meeting.
+“Women should have a right to make a choice for themselves whether they want to have a child or not,” Williams-Barnes said after the committee meeting.

 She questioned whether women would even know about potential genetic abnormalities early enough in a pregnancy to consider abortion.
 Mississippi law bans abortion at 20 weeks, about the midpoint of a full-term pregnancy.